mzemplenyi/mzemplenyi.github.io/research.md

 A large portion of my dissertation work focuses on mediation analysis in the presence of unmeasured confounding or measurement error in the mediator.

 #### (1) Estimation of indirect causal effects of a confounded treatment
+We develop a novel causal effect known as the "population intervention indirect effect" (PIIE) that is identified in the presence of exposure-outcome confounding.
+We also derive semiparametric estimators for the PIIE.
 + **Collaborators:** <a href="https://www.cs.jhu.edu/~ilyas/"> Ilya Shpitser </a> and Eric Tchetgen Tchetgen
-+ **Overview:** We develop a novel causal effect known as the "population intervention indirect effect" (PIIE) that is identified in the presence of exposure-outcome confounding.
-We also derive semiparametric estimators for the PIIE.
 + **Paper:** <a href="https://arxiv.org/abs/1711.03611">Robust inference on indirect causal effects</a> *(Under review)*
 + **Software:** <a href="https://isabelfulcher.github.io/frontdoorpiie/"> R package</a>
 + **Conferences:** <a href="https://isabelfulcher.github.io/img/enar2018.pdf">ENAR 2018 presentation</a> ; <a href="https://isabelfulcher.github.io/img/acic2018.pdf">ACIC 2018 poster</a>